 Harbor Herons

 The history of the Harbor Herons program is in a sense the history of the Audubon Society itself: In New York City and Massachusetts, a movement began in the late 1800s to stop the large-scale slaughter of egrets and herons to acquire feathers for ladies’ hats, and the Audubon Society was born.
 The final result of this early and passionate conservation campaign was the Federal Migratory Bird Treaty Act of 1918, which has protected North American birds for over a century.
 Slowly, under the Act’s protection, wading bird populations rebounded in the 20th century.
-Fast forward to the early-1970s, when local birders were astonished to find nesting egrets on several small islands off the coast of Staten Island.
-NYC Bird Alliance conducted its first Harbor Herons nesting survey in 1982, and has conducted annual surveys continuously since 1985.
+Fast forward to the early-1970s, when local birders were astonished to find nesting egrets thriving on several small islands off the coast of Staten Island.
+NYC Bird Alliance conducted its first Harbor Herons nesting survey in 1982, and has conducted annual surveys collecting systematic data continuously since 1985.

 The discovery of breeding wading birds in New York City jumpstarted much of NYC Bird Alliance’s early habitat conservation work: our advocacy was instrumental in the preservation of nesting islands such as the Isle of Meadows and Prall’s Island in the Arthur Kill, Shooters Island in the Kill Van Kull/Newark Bay, and South Brother Island in the Bronx.
 (Learn more about our work to protect the Harbor Heron islands.)
 We hold a continuing leadership role on the Harbor Herons Subcommittee of the New York/New Jersey Harbor Estuary Program, created by the U.S. Environmental Protection Agency to protect, conserve, and restore our estuary.